War in Donbas: Russian involvement

-Beginning on 27 August 2014, vast amounts of military equipment and troops crossed the border from Russia into southern Donetsk Oblast, an area previously controlled by the Ukrainian government.
-Western officials described this new offensive as a "stealth invasion" by the Russian Federation.
-US State Department spokesman Jen Psaki said that "these incursions indicate a Russian-directed counteroffensive is likely underway", and Ukrainian president Petro Poroshenko said "An invasion of Russian forces has taken place".
+Beginning on 27 August 2014 vast amounts of military equipment and troops crossed the border from Russia into southern Donetsk Oblast, previously held by Ukraine.
+Western officials described the new offensive as a "stealth invasion".
+US State Department spokesperson Jen Psaki said the incursions pointed to a Russian-directed counter-offensive, while Ukrainian President Poroshenko declared that Russian forces had invaded.
 NATO commander Brig.
-Gen. Nico Tak said on 28 August 2014 that "well over" 1,000 Russian soldiers were operating in the Donbas conflict zone.
-During the week prior to the invasion, Russia shelled Ukrainian units from across the border.
-Cross-border shelling from Russia had been reported for six weeks from mid-July, during which the Russians launched 53 strikes at 40 different locations, severely impacting the Ukrainian military operation.
-At the time, Russian government spokesmen denied Russian intervention in the Donbas.
-These denials have been viewed as implausible, to the point where it seemed that the Russian government no longer cared about the appearance of propriety.
-There was limited support for separatism in the Donbas before the outbreak of the war, and little evidence of support for an armed uprising.
+Gen. Nico Tak estimated on 28 August that "well over" 1,000 Russian soldiers were operating in the Donbas.
+During the preceding week Russia had shelled Ukrainian positions from its own territory; cross-border shelling had begun in mid-July, reaching 53 strikes on 40 locations, severely impacting Ukraine's military operation.
+Russian officials denied any role, denials viewed as implausible.

+Before hostilities, separatism in the Donbas enjoyed limited support, and there was little evidence of support for an armed uprising.
 Only Russian intervention prevented an immediate Ukrainian resolution to the conflict.
 As a result, in the run up to the August 2014 invasion, Russia had also decided to replace many of the hardline leaders of the separatist movement, including Igor Girkin and DPR prime minister Alexander Borodai.
 These replacements, taken together with the subsequent invasion, represented another turning point in the nature of the conflict.
 Given the recent military failings of the DPR and the LPR, Russia decided that it could no longer rely on a patchwork of irregular fighters in the Donbas, and ordered a change in leadership.
 It abandoned the hardline Russian citizen-led separatist project, which it had been unable to fully control, and replaced it with the idea of special status for Donbas within Ukraine, and a more obedient local-based DPR/LPR command.
-This represented a Russian attempt at "indigenisation" of the conflict, using the militarily insignificant local pro-Russian political activists as political cover for the advancement of Russian interests in Ukraine.
+This represented a Russian attempt to "indigenise" the conflict, using the militarily insignificant local pro-Russian political activists as political cover for the advancement of Russian interests in Ukraine.
+Former DNR prime minister Borodai later stated that about 50,000 Russian citizens had fought for the separatists by mid-2015, not counting regular Russian troops that had intervened since August 2014.

 Russian forces and equipment participated in the Second Battle of Donetsk Airport and the Battle of Debaltseve.
 A report released by the Royal United Services Institute in March 2015 said that "the presence of large numbers of Russian troops on Ukrainian sovereign territory" had become a "permanent feature" of the war in the Donbas since the August 2014 invasion.